Downtown Seattle Transit Tunnel: Sound Transit ownership

 The full transfer of ownership was approved by Sound Transit on October 27, 2022, at no cost due to an agreement with Metro to pay off $87 million of remaining debt incurred from its construction.
 As part of the transfer, $96 million was budgeted for upgrades to elevators and escalators, fixing utilities and station elements, and cleaning soiled artwork.
 In September 2022, ORCA card readers were removed from the platforms and new signage and tactile markings added for fare paid zones.
 Sound Transit plans to replace all 58 escalators and elevators in the transit tunnel over a nine-year period beginning in 2023 at a cost of $134 million.
 In addition to wear and age, some pieces of equipment are also due for replacement because of flooding and rainwater seepage.
 As of June 2023, 56 of the 58 elevators and escalators in the tunnel stations are in operation.

 The tunnel was retrofitted from January to February 2024 to replace 500 ft of northbound track in the curve between University Street (now Symphony) and Westlake stations where the rails in the track had drifted apart by 1/8 in.
 Other tunnel work, including the replacement of 58 bond boxes for signaling between the tracks, was also undertaken during the project, which had single-track service on weekdays and a full closure of the downtown section on weekends.
 The first week of the project resulted in crowding on station platforms and delays exceeding the scheduled 26-minute frequency for single-tracking trains.
 From November 2024 to June 2025, the tunnel underwent seven weekend closures to repair or replace various sections of track.
 A two-week closure of the southbound tunnel in April 2025 allowed crews to replace a 600 ft section of the track.
 The 1 Line was divided into three segments with a single, bidirectional shuttle train between Westlake and Stadium stations on the northbound track.

 A 2025 report by HNTB to address various issues with the 1 Line recommended the addition of crossover tracks in the center of Symphony or Pioneer Square stations to allow for shorter sections of single-track operations.
+A proposal from Sound Transit to add a third line to the tunnel for the Ballard Link Extension project as an alternative to building a parallel downtown tunnel emerged in late 2025.
+It would require a multi-year closure of the existing tunnel to build an underground flying junction at 3rd Avenue and Pine Street between Westlake and Symphony stations.